Bhavishya28/ECEN676-Project/README.md

 ## Final Results
-<br>Simulation Results for all the prefetchers are saved in the `Simulation results/` folder.
+<br>Simulation Results for all the prefetchers are saved in the `Simulation results` folder.
 <br>[Link to Project Video](https://drive.google.com/drive/folders/1opKXc82D7cqDaRfMKIVn0LDO_W8VHMX-)